arp242/uni/README.md

     🤷‍♂️	man shrugging     (doubt, ignorance, indifference, person shrugging)

-Both `-tone` and `-gender` accept multiple values. `-gender women,man` will display both the female and male variants (in that order), and `-tone light,dark` will display both a light and dark skin tone; use `all` to display all skin tones or genders:
+Both `-tone` and `-gender` accept multiple values. `-gender women,man` will display both the female and male variants, and `-tone light,dark` will display both a light and dark skin tone; use `all` to display all skin tones or genders:

     $ uni e -tone light,dark -gender f,m shrug
     	name                              (cldr)